owncloud/ocis/.github/ISSUE_TEMPLATE/bug_report.md

 ## Setup

-Please describe how is your server running and relevant environment variables.
+Please describe how did you start the server and relevant environment variables.

 <details>
 <p>